 The oversized paddle switch includes a safety lockout key which can be removed to protect against unauthorized use.

 A dust collector has two simple jobs: pulling debris from your machines and filtering out tiny, unhealthy dust particles.
 But choosing a dust collector can be anything but simple.
 It’s like deciphering airflow charts, calculating static-pressure losses and CFM, analyzing fan curve graphs, and finding reliable performance data for each machine.
 However, to make things simple for you, read ahead.
 We made the process a whole lot simpler.

 Main dust collection system requirements:

-Most small shop workers get more fine dust exposure in a few hours woodworking than large facility workers get in months of full-time work and we frequently work more toxic woods, so have higher more dangerous toxic chemical exposures.
+Most small shop workers get more fine dust exposure in a few hours of woodworking than large facility workers get in months of full-time work, and we frequently work more toxic woods, so we have higher, more dangerous toxic chemical exposures.
 Follow through with this guide for help and guidance:

 It Must Capture All Types of Dust

 There are two main types of dust: large chips and fine dust.
 Our system will need to be well thought-out to capture both types effectively.

 The system should be easy enough to clean and maintain that you’ll do so regularly to maintain efficiency and optimal performance.

 How many tools will need to run at once?